pogTeam/writeups/2016/seccon/Vigenere/README.md

 C: LMIG}RPED O E EWKJIQIWKJ W M NDTSR}TFVU F W YOCBAJBQ
 ~~~~

 It seems the alphabet is part of *p*.
 After *G* there might be *HIJ_* or maybe *_HIJ*.
 The same goes for *STU_* or *_STU* right after *R*.
-Before going for a bruteforce solution we decided to test manually a few possibilities.
-We tried *H* in position 24 and *S* in position *33*.
+Before going for a bruteforce solution we decided to test a few possibilities manually.
+We tried *H* in position 23 and *S* in position 32.
 Surprisingly, we got *C* as the result for the key in both cases.
 Certainly a good sign.
 Trying the other chars we got *VIGENERECOD_* for the key.
-Not hard to guess the answer should be *VIGENERECODE* and prove our first guess was correct!
+Not hard to guess the answer should be *VIGENERECODE*, proving our first guess was correct!

-With the key in hands all we had to do was decoding the ciphertext in order to obtain **SECCON{ABABABCDEDEFGHIJJKLMNOPQRSTTUVWXYYZ}**.
+With the key in hands all we had to do was decode the ciphertext in order to obtain **SECCON{ABABABCDEDEFGHIJJKLMNOPQRSTTUVWXYYZ}**.

 Although we used a lot of guessing to make things quicker, our next approach would be bruteforcing the given md5 hash.
 In fact, we decided to confirm our guesses with a little coding: